HanleyKingston/CFF_analysis_via_GENESIS/README.md

 Note: can also filter by MAF and missingness in GENESIS's LD-pruning, but I chose to do it here so I can use the same filter for the association testing

 ## LD_prune.R
+Generate a list of pruned SNPs to include in PC and GRM analyses

+## PC_and_GRM_Script2.R
+Arguments:
+1. gds_file: the file path to the gds file (with .vcf.gds extension)
+2. LD-pruning R object (a list of variants to incldue)
+3. keep_variants: a file path to a list of variants to keep (must match corresponding rownames in phenotype and gds - saved as an R object
+4. keep_samples: a file path to a list of samples to keep (must match corresponding smaple IDs in phenotype and gds files - default is familyID_SUBJID) - saved as an R object
+5. text to uniquely identify plots and figures

+ex. run with command: Rscript PC_and_grm_script2.R CFF_5134_onlyGT.gds "pruned.rds" "keep_var_stringent.rds" "keep_samples.rds" "LDsqrt0.1" #include "& > LDsqrt0.1_PCs_grm_script.out" to run concurrently with other processes and save output to a file (saving output only saves some basic info, I'm working on making it so it prints the whole console to file)